Committees, Commissions, Councils & Boards

 The Arizona Steering Committee on Artificial Intelligence and the Courts (AISC) was established by Administrative Order No. 2024-33.
 The committee recognizes the transformative nature Artificial Intelligence (AI) technologies will likely have on the justice system, such as having the potential to further improve the way courts process cases, streamline workflows and analyze legal information, and impact decision-making.
 The charges of the committee include advising on the use of AI technologies, serving as a collaborative platform, identifying and implementing AI solutions, developing guidelines, best practices, rules, procedures, and products.

-The Attorney Ethics Advisory Committee was created in accordance with Rule 42.1 and Administrative Order No. 2018-110.
+The Ethics Advisory Committee was created in accordance with Rule 42.1 and Administrative Order No. 2018-110.
 The committee may issue opinions on lawyer ethics, professionalism and the unauthorized practice of law.

 Attorney Regulation Advisory Committee (ARC) was created in accordance with Administrative Order No. 2011-44, to assist the Supreme Court and the Chief Justice on issues relating to attorney regulation.
 ARC will monitor implementation of the new discipline process, periodically review the entire attorney admission and discipline system, and make recommendations for any needed changes.